Active Domain Adaptation via Clustering Uncertainty-weighted Embeddings: Approach

 To jointly capture both diversity and uncertainty, we propose \emph{weighting samples based on their uncertainty} (given by Eq.~\ref{eq:ent}), and compute the weighted population variance~\cite{price1972extension}.
 The overall set-partitioning objective is:

 where the normalization $Z_k=\sum_{x \in X_k} \mathcal{H}(Y|\mathbf{x})$.
-Our weighted set partitioning can also be viewed as standard set partitioning in an alternate feature space, where the density of instances is artifically increased proportional to their predictive entropy.
+Our weighted set partitioning can also be viewed as standard set partitioning in an alternate feature space, where the density of instances is artificially increased proportional to their predictive entropy.
 Intuitively, this emphasizes representative sampling from uncertain regions of the feature space.

-In practice, we approximately optimize Eq.~\ref{eq:clue} using a Weighted K-Means algorithm~\cite{huang2005automated} (see Algorithm~\ref{algo:training} -- uncertainty-weighting is used in the update step).
+Since the objective in Eq.~\ref{eq:clue} is NP-hard, we approximate it using a Weighted K-Means algorithm~\cite{huang2005automated} (see Algorithm~\ref{algo:training} -- uncertainty-weighting is used in the update step).
 We set $K= \budget$ (budget), and use activations from the penultimate CNN layer as $\featext(\mathbf{x})$.
 After clustering, to select representative instances (\ie non-outliers), we acquire labels for the nearest neighbor to the weighted-mean of each set $\mathbf{\mu_k}$ in Eq.~\ref{eq:clue}.
 Note that Eq.~\ref{eq:clue} equivalently maximizes the sum of squared deviations between instances in different sets~\cite{kriegel2017black} , ensuring that the constructed batch of instances has minimum redundancy.

 \textbf{Trading-off uncertainty and diversity.} \method captures an implicit tradeoff between model uncertainty (via entropy-weighting) and feature-space coverage (via clustering).
 Consider the predictive probability distribution for instance $\mathbf{x}$: